valentincanonical/diy-microcloud/step-02-model-driven-operations.md

 Now imagine I am a server, and there are thousands of us with slightly different configurations (different cloud, platform, architecture...).
 Wouldn't it be great if you could just teach us what a database is?
 And teach us how it relates to other applications to provide persistent storage?
 That's what Model Driven Operations are about!

 With Charmed Operators, you can package concepts and operational knowledge.
 With Juju, you can apply this knowledge with declarative queries, politely asking for what you need.
 "Please Juju, deploy this and that.
-Also, please Juju relate this with that."
+Also, please Juju, relate this with that."
 And that's it; you have a web server deployed on multiple clouds with a database properly configured and related to your web application!
-If you're interested, there's a lot of exciting and fun reads [on Juju.is](https://juju.is/blog).
+If you're interested, there are many exciting and fun reads [on Juju.is](https://juju.is/blog).

 <p align="center">
 <img alt="Web Infrastructure deployed with Juju and Charmed Operators." src="./img/juju-web-bundle.png" width="400" />
 </p>

 Check out [this great example](https://jaas.ai/web-infrastructure-in-a-box/bundle/10) of Charmed Operators and relations (relations diagram above).
-Also, if you're curious to understand how JuJu can help brewing coffee with Kubernetes, [here's a nice treat](https://juju.is/brew)!
+Also, if you're curious to understand how Juju can help brewing coffee with Kubernetes, [here's a nice treat](https://juju.is/brew)!

 <!-- ToDo: Add link to the Edge MDO blog entry on Ubuntu.com (TBD) -->